-- (1) Where there is inconsistency between assessment benchmarks in the planning scheme, the following rules apply: - (a) the Strategic Outcomes prevail over the Merit Outcomes and the Standard Outcomes, to the extent of the inconsistency; - (b) the Merit Outcomes prevail over the Standard Outcomes, to the extent of the inconsistency; and - (c) inconsistencies between Standard Outcomes are resolved in accordance with Section 3.1(8) of the planning scheme. - (2) The purpose statement and local purpose statement of a zone are relevant to assessment to the extent: - (a) provided by Section 3.1(10) of the planning scheme; or - (b) they are referenced explicitly in an applicable assessment benchmark.
+- (1) Where there is inconsistency between assessment benchmarks in the planning scheme, the following rules apply: - (a) the Strategic Outcomes prevail over the Merit Outcomes and the Standard Outcomes, to the extent of the inconsistency; - (b) the Merit Outcomes prevail over the Standard Outcomes, to the extent of the inconsistency; and - (c) inconsistencies between Standard Outcomes are resolved in accordance with Section 3.1(8) of the planning scheme. - (2) Where there is inconsistency between the purpose statement and the local purpose statement of a zone, the purpose statement prevails. - (3) The purpose statement and local purpose statement of a zone are relevant to assessment to the extent: - (a) provided by Section 3.1(10) of the planning scheme; or - (b) they are referenced explicitly in an applicable assessment benchmark.